Cascade Temperature Algorithm Demonstrates Thermal Testing Goals Reached Faster with the Potential of Differential

 Many times, there are parts of a device to be tested that have different heat capacities and also possible active load heat sources.
-A single point temperature control algorithm can have trouble effectively dealing with these variables.
-Additionally, while it may be tempting to say that a temperature setpoint has been achieved when the numbers on the display panel reach the desired value. – Without diving into the mathematics, being aware of a couple of the basics aspects of heat transfer help understand the problems at hand and achieve the best results:
+A single-point temperature control algorithm can have trouble effectively dealing with these variables.
+Additionally, while it may be tempting to say that a temperature setpoint has been achieved when the numbers on the display panel reach the desired value. – Without diving into the mathematics, being aware of a couple of the basic aspects of heat transfer help understand the problems at hand and achieve the best results:

 1) Heat transfers more effectively when the heat source has a greater difference from the point of interest.

 2) Convection heat transfer works a lot better when there is plenty of airflows.
 Truth is, many inexpensive temperature chambers have very low airflow.
 Air achieves the needed temperature fairly quickly but devices in the airflow, especially if they have any substantial mass or are in the shadow so to speak of another part will take a long time to reach the required temperature.

 3) Heat transfer by conduction will always be faster.